Draught horses at Koojarlee.

 Other items by McCallum, Alexander.

-- Alex McCallum and others in snow country, 1928?
+- Alex McCallum and others in front of the Upper Blackwood Road Board office.

 - People climbing monolith, Mt Buffalo.